 In sales, they say you should employ the ABCs: Always Be Closing.
 In terms of marketing, it’s ABT: Always Be Testing.

-Admiral's VRM platform makes it easy to test our engagement with visitors, as well as build a sequence to grow the relationship and ARPU over time.
+Admiral's VRM platform makes it easy to test our engagement with visitors, as well as build a sequence to grow the relationship and average revenue per visitor (ARPV) over time.

 Build Your Competitive Advantage with the Admiral VRM Platform

-Enhance or launch your first party data strategy quickly with Admiral's Visitor Relationship Management (VRM) platform.
+Enhance or launch your first-party and zero-party data strategy quickly with Admiral's Visitor Relationship Management (VRM) platform.
 Talk with the Admiral Customer Love team about some proven visitor engagement options that have worked for other Admiral clients.

 The Admiral VRM platform makes it easy to launch registration walls, paywalls, paid subscriptions, donation campaigns, email or social media list growth, and even GDPR/CCPA consent.
-Admiral handles the heavy lifting and provides an analytics dashboard to quickly view the conversion metrics.
+Admiral handles the heavy lifting and provides a publisher revenue analytics dashboard to quickly view the conversion metrics.
 First-party data can be a significant competitive advantage for your business.

 Request a demo today.